Nancy D. Troutman, 80, Herndon

 She was a member of St. Michael's Lutheran Church, Klingerstown, Den Mother of the Klingerstown Cub Scout Troop, Sunday School teacher, Bible School teacher and served on the Church Council for many years.
 Nancy was an avid reader and loved spending time with her family.

-She was preceded in death by her husband, Daniel Troutman in 2011, whom she was married to on July 9, 1966; brothers, Charles, Robert and Donald Coleman; sisters, Arlene Otto and Eleanor Miller.
+She was preceded in death by her husband, Daniel Troutman in 2011, whom she was married to on July 9, 1966; brothers, Charles, Robert and Donald Coleman, and sisters, Arlene Otto and Eleanor Miller.

 A visitation with family and friends will be held from 10 to 11 a.m.
-Saturday, April 9, at St. Michael’s Lutheran Church, Klingerstown.
-Funeral service will immediately follow at 11 a.m.
+Saturday, April 9, at St. Michael's Lutheran Church, Klingerstown, where funeral service will follow at 11 a.m.

 Interment will take place in St. Michael's Cemetery, Klingerstown.